jaybosamiya/fuzzing-numpy/README.md

 ## Usage

-Compile CPython and Numpy with ASAN (address sanitizer).
-Then, use the various scripts in this repo, to find bugs.
+Run `./first_run.sh` to download and compile CPython and Numpy with ASAN (address sanitizer).

+Then, use `wrapper.sh` to start the fuzzer, and watch the crashing inputs get dropped into the `crashes` directory.